Feline coronavirus: The viral receptor: aminopeptidase N (APN)

 fAPN (feline), hAPN (human) and pAPN (porcine) differ in some areas of N-glycosylation.
 All strains of the coronavirus study group 1 (feline, porcine and human) can bind to the feline aminopeptidase N fapn but the human coronavirus can bind to the human APN (HAPN) but not to the porcine type receptor (pAPN) and the pig coronavirus can bind to the porcine APN (pAPN) but not the human type receptor (hAPN).
 At the cellular level the glycosylation level of enterocytes APN is important for the binding of virus to the receptor.

 Viral spikes

 The FECV spikes have a high affinity for enterocytes fAPN, while the mutant FIPV spikes have a high affinity for the macrophages fAPN.
 During the viral replication cycle, spikes proteins mature in the host cell Golgi complex with a high mannose glycosylation.
-This spike manno-glycosylation stage is vital for the acquisition of coronavirus virility.
+This spike manno-glycosylation stage is vital for the acquisition of coronavirus virality.